Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 ⚠️ Important!

-Keep in mind that part of the route takes place in France, which might affect your phone coverage costs.
-If you have a SIM card from an EU country, check if roaming is included in your plan.
-If not, turn off the mobile data, or your trip will become more pricy than expected!
+Be aware that a portion of the route passes through France, which could impact your phone coverage costs.
+If you have a SIM card from an EU country, it’s essential to check if roaming is included in your plan.
+If not, consider turning off your mobile data to avoid unexpected expenses that could make your trip more costly than anticipated!

-We recommend you turn off the mobile data when leaving the Ulldeter hut and turn it on again in the Coma de Vaca hut.
+We recommend turning off the mobile data when leaving the Ulldeter hut and turning it on again when entering the Coma de Vaca hut.

-It’s good to let family members or friends know you’re doing this hike, so they don’t freak out if you don’t answer them in some hours.
+It’s good to let family members or friends know you’re doing this hike so they won’t freak out if you don’t answer in some hours.

-In case of any emergency, call 112.
-For this emergency number, there’s good coverage throughout the hike.
+In case of an emergency, call 112.
+This emergency number has good coverage throughout the hike.

 The huts on La Travessa dels 3 Refugis hike

-The 3 huts in the area (Coma de VacaUlldeter, and Ras de Crançà) are located in beautiful natural settings.
+The three huts in the area (Coma de VacaUlldeter, and Ras de Crançà) are located in beautiful natural settings.
 The huts are not mountain hotels, and their schedules and rules must be respected.

 They all have the essential things to spend the night there: a place at the entrance to leave your backpack and boots, heating, accommodation, food and showers (sometimes at an extra cost).